ICTQual AB Level 3 Award in Combined Paediatric First Aid (PFA) & First Aid at Work (FAW)

 Managing Injuries and Medical Emergencies

-- Provide first aid for burns, scalds, and soft tissue injuries.
+- Provide first aid for bleeding, burns, fractures, head injuries, and workplace trauma

 Paediatric First Aid